 One caveat: prototypes built on low-code platforms sometimes get pushed to production without a proper review.
 Build the MVP fast, then check whether the platform can scale before you fully commit.

-When the people who will update and fix the app are ops, marketing, or sales staff — not engineers — low-code gives them the control they need.
-Gartner data shows the most common citizen developer roles are operations managers (24%), marketing managers (19%), and sales managers (16%).
-These are not people who can debug a JavaScript error or push a code commit.
-Low-code was built for exactly this scenario.
+When the people who will update and fix the app are business staff in ops, marketing, or sales — not engineers — low-code gives them the control they need.
+Gartner data shows the most common citizen developer roles are operations managers, analysts, and administrative staff.
+For a business owner who needs a tool that can be updated without calling a developer every time something changes, this is the decisive advantage.

 Condition 5: Budget Is Constrained